 Leigh Heflin, MSc is the program coordinator of education and marketing at the Harkness Center for Dance Injuries at NYU Langone Medical Center, where she is the director of educational outreach programs, including all continuing education courses.
 Heflin holds a Bachelors of Fine Arts in Dance from the University of North Carolina at Greensboro, a Masters in Dance Science from the Laban Centre in London, UK, and in 2012 she graduated with distinction from New York University with a Master of Arts in Performance Studies.
 She has presented at international conferences for dance medicine professionals and dance educators, and regularly presents injury prevention lectures for the dance community.
 Heflin has also worked as a personal trainer and fitness instructor for the past 10 years and has received 4 national certifications through the National Academy of Sports Medicine, the Aerobics and Fitness Association of America, and KettleBell Concepts.
 She has been a consultant for Dance Spirit, Dance Magazine, Backstage, and other dance publications on topics covering dancer health and fitness.
 Prior to entering the field of dance science, Heflin danced professionally in contemporary dance companies in New York and California.

-Heather Heineman, PT, DPT, is a physical therapist at the Harkness Center for Dance Injuries at NYU Langone Medical Center.
-Dr. Heineman holds a Dual Bachelor of Arts from University of Texas Austin in Anthropology and Archaeology, a Master of Arts from New York University in Anthropological Archaeology and graduated with honors from Columbia University College of Physicians and Surgeons with a Doctorate of Physical Therapy.
+Heather Heineman, PT, DPT, holds a Dual Bachelor of Arts from University of Texas Austin in Anthropology and Archaeology, a Master of Arts from New York University in Anthropological Archaeology and graduated with honors from Columbia University College of Physicians and Surgeons with a Doctorate of Physical Therapy.
 Dr. Heineman has been an instructor at Touro College of Osteopathic Medicine, Sophie Davis School of Biomedical Medicine and Lotus College of Yoga as well as having been a yoga instructor at Laughing Lotus Yoga Center.
 Dr. Heineman has studied ballet, modern, contemporary dance and aerial arts, and has performed in New York City.

 Johann Howard, DPT, received his doctorate in physical therapy from Mercy College.
 He has been working with dancers since 1998.
 Previous to physical therapy, Johann was a licensed massage therapist running his own practice specializing in the treatment of dance injuries.
 He holds mastery level medical massage certificates in both the hip and shoulder.
 He is also certified in kineseotaping and is currently finishing his certification in the Maitland technique.
 He has worked with Mark Morris, the Rockettes, Momix, New York City Ballet, among many others.
 Johann is also an avid martial artist having studied kung fu for 20 years and sabre fencing for 6 years.
 He is proud to be on the team at Harkness.

 Lauren Kreha, ATC, graduated from Grand Valley State University with a degree in Athletic Training in 2010.
 She is on staff at the Harkness Center for Dance Injuries at NYU Langone Medical Center as a Clinical Specialist, emergency management liaison, and on-site Certified Athletic Trainer for SUNY Purchase Dance Conservatory.
-Ms. Kreha provides backstage coverage for Broadway shows and dance companies in New York City as well as injury prevention assessments and educational lectures to the dance community.
-Ms. Kreha has been a consultant for Pointe Magazine, Dance Teacher Magazine, and featured in the NATA News.
-Ms. Kreha is an active member of District 2 of the National Athletic Trainers’ Association as well as a runner, pianist, and vocalist.
+Kreha provides backstage coverage for Broadway shows and dance companies in New York City as well as injury prevention assessments and educational lectures to the dance community.
+Her research interests lie in concussion management in the dancer and performing arts population and is a member of NYU's Concussion Center Research Sub-Committee.
+Kreha has been a consultant for Pointe Magazine, Dance Teacher Magazine, and featured in the NATA News.
+Kreha is an active member of District 2 of the National Athletic Trainers’ Association as well as a runner, pianist, and vocalist.